 A woman might elect to not engage in sexual intercourse, thus preventing conception.
 The ovum will then die and be expelled from her body.
 Alternately, she might avoid a conception by choosing to take hormonal birth control pills, or have an IUD inserted, or refrain from sexual intercourse unless the man uses a condom.

 A woman may decide to take emergency contraception (EC).
 Studies have shown that EC works by delaying ovulation or by discouraging conception; if conception has occurred, EC has no effect.
 However, most pro-lifers believe that EC can sometimes cause the death of a zygote or prevent implantation of the developing pre-embryo in the womb.
 Many pro-life information sources regard EC as always being an abortifacient.

-- However, a few faith groups -- notably the Roman Catholic Church -- forbid the use of birth control.
+However, a few faith groups -- notably the Roman Catholic Church -- forbid the use of birth control.
 Meanwhile, the vast majority of the members of that Church considers contraception to be a personal choice.
 The percentage of Roman Catholic adults who use contraceptives does not differ significantly from the rest of the population.

 Others feel that abortions should not be allow even if needed to prevent the death of the woman.
 They would recommend that the woman be allowed to die even though this would cause two deaths, not one: both the mother, and shortly thereafter, the fetus.

 Unfortunately, there is no consensus about when the transition from a form of human life to a human person occurs.
 Beliefs include:

 - Sometime during the process of conception when a new and unique DNA is produced.
 This is the time when most pro-life supporters believe that both pregnancy and human personhood start.